Klosmi/html-basics/JS-basic.md

   //"rgb(10, 200, 250)"
   ```

-So the __factory function__ is a way of making objects based off of a pattern or a recipe.
+So the __factory function__ is a way of making objects based on a pattern or a recipe.

 So the fatory function makes us __an object__ `const color = {}`.
 `const color = {}` object starts empty, but the we add some __properties__ `color.r = r; color.g = g; color.b = b;`.